 A truck driving school, such as Truck Driver Institute, is an affordable, immersive program that covers both the written material on the CDL test, as well as the components of the road test.
 The program is led by experienced truck drivers who can properly answer students’ questions and provide helpful feedback along the way.

 Additionally, some truck driving schools help their graduates after they’ve finished school, as well.
 TDI helps their graduates find a job in the trucking industry.
-In fact, they currently have a 90% placement rate for their graduating students!
+In fact, they currently have an over 80% placement rate for their graduating students!
 TDI’s experienced team of advisors will help you figure out exactly what to expect after you graduate the program.

 Myth #1: Trucking Schools Don’t Exist

 Although you may not have seen advertisements for truck driving schools on television or hear them on the radio in your area, they do exist.
 A truck driving school is not a scam or a made-up program.
 They are real, valuable schools that successfully prepare students for the CDL test.

 Trucking schools come in all sizes and are offered in many states.
 It’s important to thoroughly research a truck driving school before enrolling, to ensure they’re offering a reputable and high-quality program.
 Read their online reviews, study their program’s curriculum and scope out their job placement rate for their graduates.